data-analysis

 Summary

-A solar panel is seven engineered layers stacked into a 20-23 kg sandwich: glass front, EVA top encapsulant, silicon cells with silver contacts, copper interconnects, EVA bottom encapsulant, polymer backsheet, and aluminum frame, plus the junction box and cables on the back.
-The silicon does the actual photovoltaic work; everything else exists to protect it for 25-30 years of outdoor service.
-Solar-grade silicon is refined from quartz through the Siemens process at 1,100 deg C, then grown into single crystals (mono) or cast as multi-grain ingots (poly), then sliced into 180-microemeter wafers and turned into cells through diffusion, coating, and metallization steps.
-Modern premium panels increasingly use POE instead of EVA encapsulant and glass-glass construction instead of polymer backsheets, trading higher cost for proven 30-year durability.
-For the broader physics of how those silicon cells convert sunlight to electricity, see our how solar panels work guide.
-For the manufacturing impact and recycling story, our solar dirty energy honest assessment covers the lifecycle picture.
+A solar panel is seven engineered layers stacked into a 20-23 kg sandwich: glass front, EVA encapsulant, silicon cells with silver contacts, copper interconnects, polymer backsheet, and aluminum frame, plus the junction box on the back.
+The silicon does the photovoltaic work; everything else protects it for 25-30 years outdoors.
+Modern premium panels increasingly use POE instead of EVA and glass-glass construction instead of polymer backsheets, trading cost for proven durability.
+For the broader physics, see our how solar panels work guide; for the manufacturing and recycling story, our solar dirty energy assessment covers the lifecycle picture.

 Frequently Asked Questions